SardiusMedia/videojs-preroll/README.md

 You may pass in an options object to the plugin upon initialization.
 This object may contain any of the following properties:

+#### playNextAdInMs
+Type: `Integer` (time in miliseconds)
+Default: 0

+Stores cookie with experation time playNextAdInMs, if cookie exists player will ignore the preroll. playNextAdInMs must less than 7 days

+#### auto
+Type: `Boolean`
+Default: false

+Auto play when preroll is ready, videojs' autoPlay (in player config) must be false

 #### src
 Type: `String` | `Object` | `Array`